cepc/kc705/doc/Firmware_v1.3_Info.md

 2. Only complete frame can be written into the FIFO.
 The above function guarantees this functionality.

-3. Change the logic to handle the SR_OUT signal, so that the system works, when the ÅgSR_OUTÅhis  always HIGH.
+3. Change the logic to handle the SR_OUT signal, so that the system works, when the SR_OUT is  always HIGH.
 (It happens running the firmware without the sensor, but does not it the sensor is really connected. )

 4. Modify running status part, and add run status/fifo status into the